Rory MacLean: Writing career

 His second book The Oatmeal Ark (1997) followed, exploring immigrant dreams from Scotland and across Canada.
 It was nominated for the International Dublin Literary Award.
 When the chance arose to meet the Nobel Prize laureate Aung San Suu Kyi, MacLean travelled to Burma.
 Under the Dragon (1998) told the story of that country and won an Arts Council of England Writers' Award in 1997.

 In Falling for Icarus (2004), MacLean moved to Crete to hand build—and fly once—a flying machine to come to terms with the death of his mother and to examine the relevance of Greek mythology to modern lives.
 In his book Magic Bus (2006), Maclean followed the many young Western people who in the 1960s and 1970s blazed the 'hippie trail' from Istanbul to India.
-His seventh book Missing Lives (with photographer Nick Danziger) (2010) told the stories of fifteen people who went missing during the Yugoslav wars.
-His tenth book, Berlin: Imagine a City (2014) is a non-fiction history of the German capital.
+His seventh book Missing Lives (2010, with photographer Nick Danziger) told the stories of fifteen people who went missing during the Yugoslav wars.
+His tenth book, Berlin: Imagine a City (2014), is a non-fiction history of the German capital.

-When the 2018 Edinburgh International Book Festival commissioned The Freedom Papers from 51 writers to explore ideas related to freedom, Maclean wrote a bleak essay about daily life in North Korea being a “scripted performance”.
-He read this on BBC Radio 4’s Book of the Week strand.
+When the 2018 Edinburgh International Book Festival commissioned The Freedom Papers from 51 writers to explore ideas related to freedom, Maclean wrote a bleak essay about daily life in North Korea being a "scripted performance".
+He read this on BBC Radio 4's Book of the Week strand.

 Humanitarian work

 MacLean worked with photographer Nick Danziger on books Missing Lives (International Committee of the Red Cross, Geneva, 2010) and Beneath the Carob Trees (CMP, Nicosia, 2016) about the tens of thousands of Europeans who vanished in the Yugoslav Wars and the Cyprus conflict, and the use of DNA to enable the relatives of missing persons to recover the remains of their loved ones and so help to restore trust between communities.
-MacLean and Danziger also collaborated on Another Life (Unbound, London, 2017), following 15 impoverished families in eight countries over 15 years to examine the effect of the United Nations' Millennium Development Goals on lives lived on the edge, as well as British Council pluralism projects in Myanmar and North Korea.
+MacLean and Danziger also collaborated on Another Life (London: Unbound, 2017), following 15 impoverished families in eight countries over 15 years to examine the effect of the United Nations' Millennium Development Goals on lives lived on the edge, as well as British Council pluralism projects in Myanmar and North Korea.